jhajek/Linux-text-book-part-1/files/Labs/Chapter-12/lab-chapter-12.md

 Submit a screenshot of the final blog post and the shell script that scripts the following to your week-14 folder in your private GitHub repo:

-* Install all needed WordPress pre-reqs via the apt package manager (including vim and unzip)
+* Install all needed WordPress pre-reqs via the apt package manager (including vim, unzip, php-mysqli).
+  *  You won't need all of these but you can see here which ones WordPress requires -- [Server Dependencies list](https://make.wordpress.org/hosting/handbook/server-environment/ "website link for extra dependencies")
 * Use the MySQL inline option (-e) to create a database named: `wp`
 * Use the MySQL inline option (-e) to create a non-root user named: `wp-user`
 * Use the MySQL inline option (-e) to grant the user, wp-user, the proper permissions needed for WordPress (section 12.5.2.6)